Last Updated on

 - 500 g/ 1 lbs Hokkaido pumpkin (red kuri squash) (Note 1)

 - 1 small onion

 - 250 g/ 8.8 oz/ 1 1/8 cup risotto rice (Note 2)

 - 150 ml/ 5 fl.oz/ 2/3 cups dry white wine

 - 100 g/ 3.5 oz Gorgonzola

-- salt and lots of freshly ground black pepper
+- fine sea salt and lots of freshly ground black pepper

 - red radish sprouts to garnish, optional

 - Chop the Hokkaido pumpkin into approximately 2 cm/ 0.7 inches large cubes (you don't have to peel the Hokkaido).
-Heat the butter in a non-stick pan or a heavy bottomed one.
-Sprinkle the pumpkin with a pinch of mace and some salt, cover and braise lightly for about 20 minutes or until it is really soft.
-Stir often and give a little bit from the vegetable broth to it from time to time, to avoid it scorching.
+Heat the butter in a non-stick pan or a heavy-bottomed one.
+Sprinkle the pumpkin with some salt, cover and braise lightly for about 20 minutes or until it is really soft.
+Stir often and add a little bit from the vegetable broth to it from time to time, to avoid it scorching.
 Puree the pumpkin with an immersion blender.

 - Continue adding broth and stirring until the risotto is cooked to your liking, about 15-20 minutes or according to the packet's instructions.
 Add the pumpkin puree and stir well.
 Take off the heat.

-- Let stand for about 5 minutes, sprinkle with the red radish sprouts and serve immediately.
+- Let stand for about 5 minutes, sprinkle with the red radish sprouts (or parsley) and serve immediately.

 - You can also use peeled butternut squash or another very flavorful sort of pumpkin.